North Carolina Sports Betting Bill Clears Second Committee Within Week

 North Carolina sports betting bill cleared another state Senate committee on Monday less than a week after it was approved by the finance committee.
-The legislation must still clear two more Senate committees before heading to the floor for a full vote.
+HB 688 must still clear two more Senate committees before heading to the floor for a full vote.

 Senate Bill 688 was moved to the state Senate Judiciary Committee Monday after it was passed by the Senate Finance Committee last Wednesday.
 The legislative proposal now moves to another Senate committee – Commerce and Insurance.